dotnet/docs/docs/architecture/dapr-for-net-developers/actors.md

 The actors endpoints are necessary because the Dapr sidecar calls the application to host and interact with actor instances.

 > [!IMPORTANT]
-> By default, a generated `Startup` class contains an `app.UseHttpsRedirection` call to redirect client to the HTTPS endpoint.
-This will not work with actors and must be removed.
+> Make sure your `Startup` class does not contain an `app.UseHttpsRedirection` call to redirect clients to the HTTPS endpoint.
+This will not work with actors.
 By design, a Dapr sidecar sends requests over unencrypted HTTP by default.
 The HTTPS middleware will block these requests when enabled.

 The `Startup` class is also the place to register the specific actor types.
 In the example below, `ConfigureServices` registers the `ScoreActor` using `services.AddActors`: